hero media

 Just over a dozen of Canberra’s finest makers, artisans and craftspeople have come together under one roof, building Designer Op Shop Emporium into something special for Canberra shoppers.

-Much like POP Canberra in Braddon, the Emporium is an essential part of the city’s identity and locals are fiercely proud of it.
-You’ll be too after you find your next treasured item.
+Much like POP Canberra in Braddon, the Emporium is an essential part of the city’s identity, and locals are fiercely proud of it.
+I’ve managed to find quite a few treasured items there over the years, and it always seems different every time I go back.

 Address: Corner Of Barrier Street And, 1 Lyell St, Fyshwick